 You can apply a credit to more than one invoice using the above method.

 Similar to the process for applying a credit to a supplier invoice above, in the supplier invoice payment window, you will see any credit note and invoice that is able to be paid at the date.

 - For a line that represents the credit supplier invoice, enter the amount you want to credit in the Applied box.
 The amount should be negative.

 - In the 'Withdrawal amount' box enter the amount that was/will be placed into your bank account.
 The amount should be negative.

-If you can't see the credit supplier invoice (or a supplier invoice) in the supplier invoice payment screen, double-check the following.
+TIP: If you cannot see the credit supplier invoice (or supplier invoice) in the supplier payment screen, double-check the following:

 Accessing previous credit supplier invoices

 To access a list of credit supplier invoices, go to Accounting > Supplier Invoices > Credit Invoice.

 This is a standard Actionstep list view.
 Use the filter to help search for a specific credit supplier invoice.

 The functionality of this view is very similar to that of the supplier invoice list.
 See Accessing Supplier Invoices/Vendor Invoices for more details.